thlorenz/node-traceur/README.md

 Please consult the [index file](https://github.com/thlorenz/traceur-compiler/blob/master/index.js) to see what is exposed from where.

 **Note:** I welcome additions from anyone (especially the Chromium authors) that add more API documentation here.

+## TODO

+Use [source-map](https://npmjs.org/package/source-map) npm module instead of including it in [third_party](https://github.com/thlorenz/traceur-compiler/tree/master/third_party)

+That however requires fixing all references to it in the code and at this point I didn't want to take that on.